naif-sameer/my-programming-docs/docs/javascript/react/nextjs.md

 we use `[blog].jsx` to create Dynamic router

 >     if you have dynamic router and file in the same folder
->     the file will be the first excuted in the router tree
+>     the file will be the first executed in the router tree

 ```jsx
 	/* [blog].jsx */